RedHatQE/firewatch/docs/configuration_guide.md

 ## Jira Issue Creation (`firewatch report`) Configuration

-Firewatch was designed to allow for users to define which Jira issues get created depending on which failures are found in a OpenShift CI failed run.
+Firewatch was designed to allow for users to define which Jira issues get created depending on which failures are found in a OpenShift CI failed run or report job success.
 Using an easy-to-define JSON config, users can easily track issues in their OpenShift CI runs efficiently.

 **Example:**